 - Is there special formatting required? (contracts, master’s thesis, dissertation requirements, etc.)

 - Does the work require proofreading and/or editing?

 - Is it in a specialized field where one needs to learn or already know the jargon like in the medical or technical industry?

-These are just some of the questions that need to be answered and calculated into the cost, whether by page or by hour.
+These are just some of the many questions you can expect to be asked and which need to be answered to calculate the cost of your project, whether by page or by hour.

 The industry standard in the writing world is 250 words per page even though we all know there are some books out there in a variety of new sizes these days.